AsoboStudio/glTF-Blender-IO-MSFS/README.md

 ![Edit Preferences](misc/Edit_Pref.png)

 <br>
 2. Select the Install tab.
 Search for the gltf export add-on program by putting gltf in the seach textbox.
 This will show two add-ons.
-Delete the msfs one.
+Delete the Microsoft Flight Simulator gltf Extension.
 DO NOT DELETE THE  "Import Export gltf 2.0 format" Add-on

 ![Search Remove](misc/Edit_Pref_search_rem.png)

 <br>

 3. You should now have one gltf add-on left.
 4. Close the Blender program.

 # How to Install the ASOBO Blender msfs exporter (EDIT PREFERENCES Menu - Preffered)